List of Doctors characters introduced in 2022: Maeve Ludlow

 The dead body of Dr. Jacob Ashdown, Maeve's former boss, is found buried in the woods, which leads to a murder investigation.
 Since Jimmi works with DI Mick Hartley (Martin Walsh), the investigating detective, he asks if Maeve can contribute any information about Jacob.
 She reveals that the pair were having an affair prior to his death, which she believes is irrelevant to the investigation.
 Jimmi pleads with her to tell Mick, and in response, she loses her temper with Jimmi.
 Mick later learns of the affair from email exchanges between Maeve and Jacob and brings her in for questioning, which makes Rob "wonder what else Maeve hasn't told them".
 However, she is cleared of the crime and burns her photos of Jacob.
 Maeve and Jimmi plan to take over Sutton Vale together and ask Bear Sylvester (Dex Lee) if he would like to be a fellow partner alongside them.
 He looks into the records and figures of the surgery which makes Maeve nervous.
 He discovers that at least 10% of the patients registered at Sutton Vale are ghost patients and notices that Maeve was heavily involved with the records.
 He begins to suspect that Maeve has stolen money through Sutton Vale.
-Jimmi is shown the proof of Maeve's involvement and forces her to confess to what she has done; she explaims that Jacob began adding ghost patients to get more money for the surgery, but it eventually led to Maeve taking money to pay for her mortgage and Gillian's care home.
+Jimmi is shown the proof of Maeve's involvement and forces her to confess to what she has done; she explains that Jacob began adding ghost patients to get more money for the surgery, but it eventually led to Maeve taking money to pay for her mortgage and Gillian's care home.
 As she is set to run away, she is arrested by Rob after Jimmi informed him of Maeve's whereabouts.